chezou/tabula-py/.github/ISSUE_TEMPLATE.md

 # Environment

 Write and check your environment.
+Please paste outputs of specific commands if required.

 - [ ] Paste the output of `python --version` command on your terminal: ?
 - [ ] Paste the output of `java -version` command on your terminal: ?